rachayita/OpsNotes/rust/rust.md

   - `iter_mut()` iterates over &mut T
   - `into_iter()` iterates over T

-# doc
-- `cargo doc` - to build documentation in target/doc
-- `cargo test --doc` - to only run documentation test
-- /// generate library doc for following item
-- //! generate library doc for enclosing item

 # closure
 - closures: anonymous function-like construct you can store in a variable
+- it borrows:
-- it borrows: when rust creates a closure, it can automatically borrow a ref to a captured variable
+  - when rust creates a closure, it can automatically borrow a ref to a captured variable
-  - it stands to reason: the closure refers to a captured variable, so it must have a ref to it
+  - closure refers to a captured variable, so it must have a ref to it
 - types are locked into the closure in first use
   - we get a type error if we try to use a different type with the same closure
 - rust offers two ways for closure to get data from enclosing scopes: